2023 Children's Law Institute - Call for Proposals

 • Incorporate tools for skill building and real-world application that can be applied to an attendees’ individual area of expertise

-• Include content related specifically to the cultures in New Mexico and the particular and unique challenges we face
+• Include content related specifically to the cultures in New Mexico and the unique challenges we face.

-• Provide examples of the resource(s) you will utilize during the workshop and share with participants (handouts, PowerPoint slides, additional resources etc.).
-We request all presentations provide handouts or other visual aid to accompany the presentation.
+• Provide examples of the resource(s) you will use during the workshop and share with participants (handouts, PowerPoint slides, additional resources etc.).
+We request all presentations provide digital handouts or other visual aid to accompany the presentation.

 • Priority will be given to proposals and presentations that incorporate data.